tehKaiN/ironBeetroot/README.md

 # ironBeetroot
-Small project done for industrial IT class.
+Small project done for Industrial IT class.